huangminchn/minimal-mistakes/_posts/2017-11-01-pp-proposal.md

 1. Implement serialized configurable version of the convolutional neural networks as baseline in the experiments.
 2. Implement paralleled configurable version of the CNNs training system.
 3. Apply optimizations from reference papers to improve the parallel performance of the system.
-4. Design and implement specific domain language for users to define and train paralleled CNNs with simple operations.
+4. Design and implement framework for users to define and train paralleled CNNs with simple operations.

 # Platform choice